-The baseline dataset highlighted the importance of Long and Sholl Islands as significant nesting habitats for marine turtles, particularly for flatback turtles.
-In December 2018, the baseline surveys recorded more than 10 flatback turtle tracks per night on Long Island (Table 9).
-These results are consistent with Fossette et al. (2021) that recorded high abundances (10 - 49 tracks per night) of marine turtle activity on this island.
-Flatback turtle nesting activity was slightly lower at Sholl Island (~6 tracks per night in the December 2018 and December 2021 surveys) (Table 9).
+The baseline dataset highlighted the importance of Long and Sholl Islands as significant nesting habitats for marine turtles, particularly for flatback turtles (see Figure 3).
+In December 2018, the baseline surveys recorded more than 10 flatback turtle tracks per night on Long Island (Table 10).
+These results are consistent with Fossette et al. (2021) that recorded high abundances (10 - 49 tracks per)night) of marine turtle activity on this island.
+Flatback turtle nesting activity was slightly lower at Sholl Island (~6 tracks per night in the December 2018 and December 2021 surveys) (Table 10).
 Both of these islands were also nesting sites for green and hawksbill turtles and Sholl Island has been identified as an important nesting site for hawksbill turtles from the Western Australia genetic stock (Department of Environment and Energy 2017).
 Additionally, this entire island chain and surrounding waters has been identified as Biologically Important Areas for all three marine turtle species (Department of Environment and Energy 2017).
 Given their regional significance, and that baseline surveys recorded the highest density of nesting activity at these two sites, routine monitoring will occur at Long and Sholl Island.
-Adequate baseline data (track census and hatchling orientation data) was obtained at Long and Sholl Islands to allow for comparisons during construction and operation.
+In addition, adequate baseline data (track census and hatchling orientation data) was obtained at Long and Sholl Islands to allow for comparisons during construction and operation.
 The mainland will also be monitored due to its immediate proximity to the Project area and the potential for disturbance to marine turtle behaviour from Project lighting.

-Monitoring may also involve opportunistic surveys of other islands in the immediate area (Round, Middle Passage, Angle, Passage, South Passage, Mardie, Stewart and Fortescue Islands).
-The need to continually monitor routine and opportunistic monitoring locations will be reassessed after 5 years of implementing this program.
+Monitoring will also involve opportunistic surveys of other islands in the immediate area (Round, Middle Passage, Angle, Passage, South Passage, Mardie, Stewart and Fortescue Islands).
+These islands will be visited at least twice per week during each field survey.

 Monitoring will occur along transects identified in Appendix B. Islands will be accessed by boat or by helicopter.
-Mainland sites will be accessed by road or by helicopter.
+Mainland sites will be accessed by road, boat or by helicopter.
 Mainland beaches include those beaches to the east and west of Mardie Creek.
 The beach habitat at least 3 km east and 2.5 km west of the loadout jetty will be monitored and will take place at the same time as the offshore island surveys.
-If the mainland is accessed by road (as opposed to helicopter), Mardie Creek West may not be surveyed due to limitations with access (i.e. road access to Mardie Creek East only and cannot get across Mardie Creek to access western side).
-Alternative methods such as remote drone track census will be considered for areas that are access-limited.